TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/Services.rst

 scope can be expected for classes residing in a Service folder within Core extensions.

-From this point of view, services in TYPO3 world are a relatively slim class construct that encapsulates a specific concern.
-It is too big for a small static method, it may hold state, but it is still just a relatively small scope.
+From this point of view, a service in the TYPO3 world is a relatively slim class construct that encapsulates a specific concern.
+It is too big for a small static method, it may hold a state, but it is still just a relatively small scope.
 Each service consists typically of only a single class.
 A bigger construct with interfaces, multiple sub classes is not called a service anymore.

-The above MAY and SHOULD mean that a single service MAY do a single one or two of them, but if for instance a service is relatively big, has many entry points, keeps state and depends on configuration, this is too much and is a sign it should be modeled in a different and more dedicated and more disjoint way.
+The above characteristica MAY and SHOULD mean that a single service MAY do a single one or two of them, but if for instance a service would become relatively big, if it would have many entry points, if it would keep states and depend on configuration, this would be too much.
+This would be a sign that it should be modeled in a different and more dedicated and more disjoint way.

 The main risk with service classes is that they pile up to a